 In Lowell, Massachusetts, we have for many years offered a six-week Youth and the Environment Program.
-The EPA-funded program introduces high-school students to career opportunities in the environmental field.
+This EPA-funded program introduces high-school students to career opportunities in the environmental field.

-The group spends most weekdays at Lowell’s Duck Island Wastewater Treatment Facility assisting with day-to-day operations, such as maintenance work and water testing in the laboratory.
+The group spends most weekdays at Lowell’s Duck Island Wastewater Treatment Facility.
+There they assist with day-to-day operations, such as maintenance and water testing in the laboratory.

 We have also from time to time teamed up with EPA New England and community groups to offer a summer youth program in Lawrence, Massachusetts.

-The programs of the Champlain Basin Educational Initiative offers professional development to primary- and secondary-education teachers in New York, Vermont, and Quebec.
+The Champlain Basin Educational Initiative offers professional development to primary and secondary education teachers in New York, Vermont, and Quebec.
 Some programs provide graduate-level academic credits.

-NEIWPCC staff members at the Hudson Valley Estuary Program help to run events such as an annual glass-eels count and the Day on the Hudson, that involve thousands of students and volunteers.
+NEIWPCC staff members at the Hudson Valley Estuary Program help to run events such as an annual glass-eels count and the Day on the Hudson and Harbor.
+These events involve thousands of students and volunteers.